+Harvest summer squash young and tender.
 Harvest summer squash when the skin is glossy and soft enough to be easily pierced with your thumbnail.

-Summer squashes can grow quite large—up to 10 inches long—but it’s best to pick earlier.
+- Summer squashes can grow quite large—up to 10 inches long—but it’s best to pick earlier.
 Summer squash is most flavorful when harvested young and tender.

-Use a garden pruner or sharp knife to cut fruit away from the vine; leave a short stem attached to the fruit to extend the storage life.
+- Use a garden pruner or sharp knife to cut the fruit away from the vine; leave a short stem attached to the fruit to extend the storage life.
 Don’t tug or pull fruit from the vine; you could injure the plant.

-Handle summer squash gently to prevent wounds to the skin.
+- Handle summer squash gently to prevent wounds to the skin.

 More tips on harvesting all summer vegetables at Summer Vegetable Harvest Tips.

 - Store summer squash by gently wiping the fruit clean with a damp cloth and then placing it in a perforated plastic bag (to maintain humidity) in the vegetable crisper of the refrigerator.